Workshops for Backyard Composting

 -How decomposition occurs –

--How to set up simple systems such as piles, bins, trenches, or sheet composting
+-How to set up simple systems such as piles, bins, trenches, tumblers, and sheet composting

 -What materials to add (and avoid) for balanced breakdown